ArmandKrynauw/COS214-Project/Planning/COS 214 Project - 04-10-22.md

 stationed, fighting, injured and dead.
 Countries or groups of countries can have and army of battalions and each battalion is made up of units and troops.

-Specification also mentions medics, refugees, citizens and there different states like unlisted, fighting, or returned, etc. It has not really been discussed how this can be modelled.
+Specification also mentions medics, refugees, and citizens.
+These can be added as specializations to existing units.

 ### 5.2.4 - Phases of War
 - War Phases
+When a country enters a war they will have limited mobilization.
+As the war progresses or the war becomes more dire countries may either decide to increase mobilization. if a country's mobilization increases it has a direct affect on the amount of production available to it.

 Implement some sort of escalation strategy.
 War state can be escalated as the war progresses.
 Early, middle, and late stages of war.
 Can adjust economies of countries involved accordingly.
 Can also implement more specific states such as a seize fire between countries.

 - Turn Phases
-Income, production and battle phase, cycle through these phases every round.
+Diplomacy, income, production and battle phase, cycle through these phases every round.
+Diplomacy encapsulates exerting diplomatic influence to convince countries to join certain alliances.
 Income phase handles the income and resources after a turn has taken place and before the next turn starts.
 Production phase handles the acquisition of units and troops to send to various regions or battle fields.
 Lastly, Battle phase handles the actual battles taking place between countries in a region.
 The Battle phase has multiple strategies which a country can pick from.
 For example, plan, attack, and counter.

 ### 5.2.5 - Changes to War Engine
 Countries will be able to join or leave alliances as the war progresses.
 Countries will also be change sides or retreat from the war completely.
+This will partially be implemented in the diplomacy phase.
 Countries or group of countries will be able build and develop a small tech tree of sorts.
 This will enable countries to spend a portion of their income in order to research various skills.
 These skills will add additional strength to countries as war progresses.
+This will partially be implemented in the income phase.
 # 5.3 - War Simulations
 Current plan is to model the war as a turned base *game*.
 Snapshots can be taken of the various turns in a war.
 If needed snapshots can also be taken of the